by Olin Shivers (original author), John Cowan (editor and shepherd), Harold Ancell (implementer and editor)

 The I/O and other environmental procedures provided by the various Scheme standards were designed at a time when operating systems were far more diverse than they are today, and therefore portability was difficult or impossible to achieve.
 In addition, Scheme has historically focused on programming-language features rather than the practical needs of mainstream software development.
 Consequently, none of the standards provide more than a limited set of operations.
 Individual implementations often provide much more, but in incompatible ways.

 This SRFI uses the IEEE 1003 POSIX.1-2017 standard to provide maximally portable access to the services of the operating system on which typical Scheme implementations run.
 Almost all operating systems today support all or part of POSIX, so the use of this SRFI is mostly portable, but implementations are definitely not portable.
 However, an implementation of this SRFI can be layered over many existing implementation-specific interfaces, or directly over a C FFI.
-It is even possible to implement it on top of the JVM or CLR virtual machines.
+It is even possible to implement it on top of the JVM and CLR virtual machines.

 This SRFI describes a specific POSIX API for Scheme.
 Rather than attempting to compromise between existing implementations, the scsh system call specification was chosen as a base document.
-Consequently, this SRFI is a reduced version of Chapter 3, "System Calls" of version 0.6.7 of the Scsh Reference Manual.
+Consequently, this SRFI is a reduced and heavily edited version of Chapter 3, "System Calls" of version 0.6.7 of the Scsh Reference Manual.
 The numbered headers are aligned with those used in the Reference Manual.

 This SRFI makes no effort to provide all 81 headers, 1191 interfaces, and 51 data types of full POSIX.
 Instead it provides access to a reasonable number of highly portable interfaces (many of them even available on Windows) with wrappers to make them more Scheme-like.
 In particular, this SRFI excludes:

 Most operations on file descriptors other than converting between them and Scheme ports.

 The ability to manipulate the file system based on